 Alternative Grid type.
 Supports formatting, conditional highlighting, sorting, grouping, and search.
-Also supports Excel downloads, sparkline charts within cells, and has a different look and feel than the basic grid type.
+It also supports Excel downloads sparkline charts within cells and has a different look and feel than the basic grid type.

 Display & Formatting